templ-project/vscode-extensions/README.md

 ## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for comprehensive development guidelines, including:

+- **Development Environment Setup**: Install dependencies and configure your environment
+- **Understanding the Codebase**: Architecture, data flow, and key concepts
+- **Adding a New Language Extension Pack**: Complete step-by-step guide
+- **Configuration Reference**: Collection, Extension, Setting, Snippet interfaces
+- **Build System**: How templates work and version preservation
+- **Testing**: Writing and running tests
+- **Publishing**: How to publish to marketplaces
+- **Code Style and Standards**: TypeScript, formatting, and commit conventions

+### Quick Contribution Steps

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Follow conventional commits for version management